Part 3: Access Reports and Graphs

 Viewing the quick report

-1. Right-click on the first access start time.
+1. Right-click on the first access start time in the report.

 2. Select Start Time in the shortcut menu.

-3. Click Set Animation Time in the second shortcut menu.
+3. Select Set Animation Time in the Start Time submenu.

 4. Look in the Animation Toolbar's Current Scenario Time field.
 It matches the start time of the first access.